 WARNING: This is not applicable to all superannuation members AND is subject to ATO approval.

-Those who have been significantly financially affected by Coronavirus are eligible to apply for up to $10,000 from their superannuation during 2019/20 and up to a further $10,000 in the first few months of 2020/21.
+Those who have been significantly financially affected by Coronavirus were eligible to apply for up to $10,000 from their superannuation during 2019/20 and may apply for an amount up to a further $10,000 for 2020/21 provided they apply by 31st December 2020.
+This date was extended from the previous deadline of 24th September 2020.
 ALL applications must go through the MyGov website www.my.gov.au

 To be eligible to apply individuals must satisfy one or more of the following criteria: